 I need somewhere to stay tonight.
 What can I do?

-If you're under 19 and need a safe place to stay, you can go to Youth Safe Houses around the province.
-You can also call the Kids HelpLine at 310-1234.
+If you're under 19 and need a safe place to stay you can call MCFD After Hours or Kids HelpLine at 310-1234.
 It's always a free call.

 If you get Income Assistance and can't pay your rent because of an emergency, you can apply for a Crisis Supplement